Neetha09/projects/README.md

 # projects
 Personal Projects
 Hi, I am Neetha!! .
-This is my working projects branch.
-Once I finish my projects I will merge changes to the master branch
+This is my master projects branch.
+Once I finish my projects I will merge changes from my working brances to the master branch